worldline/openshift-cartridge-tomee/README.md

 ### Environment Variable Replacement Support

-The `tomcat` cart provides special environment variable replacement functionality for some of the Tomcat configuration files.
+The `tomee` cart provides special environment variable replacement functionality for some of the Tomcat configuration files.
 For the following configuration files:

   * `.openshift/config/server.xml`